EmilioPeJu/panda-yocto-proposal/README.md

 - Panda-yocto could have the option to get the FPGA part either from a release or from a directory pointed by the user.
 - `state/` folder contains the designs and panda.state.
+- A SDK can be generated from yocto so that developers can use the same toolchain without having to deal with yocto.

 ## Images
 The images are: